reactphp/promise/README.md

 $promise = React\Promise\all(array|React\Promise\PromiseInterface $promisesOrValues);
 ```

-Returns a Promise that will resolve only once all the items in
+Returns a promise that will resolve only once all the items in
 `$promisesOrValues` have resolved.
-The resolution value of the returned Promise
+The resolution value of the returned promise
 will be an array containing the resolution values of each of the items in
 `$promisesOrValues`.